Haenes/bugtracker-old/README.md

 Right now the project is in the final stage

 <b>Nearest to-do list</b>:
-  1) Make the username input fields accept only lowercase letters (so they are stored in the db), this will avoid problems when logging in;
-  2) Write more tests for views (post not tested) and models;
+  1) Write more tests for views (post not tested) and models;
-  3) Write install instruction
+  2) Write install instruction